Skip to main content

 tip

-Please put test files near main files that you are testing and put the same name to that file.
-If you want to test “Auth.js” please create a file “Auth.test.js” and put it on the same folder
+Please put test files near the main files that you are testing and give them the same name.
+If you want to test “Auth.js”, please create a file named “Auth.test.js” and put it in the same folder.

-Of course inside a test you need to have access to framework instance.
-In will available via global variable ‘global.server.app’
+Of course, inside a test, you need to have access to the framework instance.
+It will be available via appInstanceHelper

 npm test

-Test entry points happen on project level ‘src/test/setupVite.js’.
-This file prepares all folder configs, require framework setup and prepare global setup for tests
+The test entry point is at the project level in ‘src/test/setupVite.js’.
+This file prepares all folder configs, requires the framework setup, and prepares the global setup for tests.

 test: {

-globalSetup: [ // this script will start mongo
+globalSetup: [ // This script will start Mongo (DIST in important there)

 ],